Retail & Ecommerce

 The key to luxury has always been an understanding of what drives customers.
 What fuels their aspirations?
 Are they buying for current prestige or as a long-term investment in class?
 Are they looking for something timeless or avant-garde?

 Deep Learning-powered advertising is particularly important here as it allows for greater precision in targeting.
-It can act as that first part of a curated sales journey, showing products of a selected type, style, and even size that will match each individual customer.
+It can act as the first part of a curated sales journey, showing products of a selected type, style, and even size that will match each individual customer.

 Amazing creatives